luiderek/personal-site/README.md

 # personal-site

-starting off with the vite's create-app, to have some semblance of reasonable file composition
+starting off with the vite's create-app, to have some semblance of reasonable file composition. throw in the routing code from vueschool's router course and we have a baby monstrosity growing up.

 ## Project Setup